 Fatigue on the Roadways Safety Talk

 We have all been there- our eyes get heavy, we begin to close them, and then our head suddenly jerks up after hitting the rumble strips on the side of the road.
 When this occurs it will wake an individual up, but only for a short period.
 This is an unsafe act that is quite common on our roadways.
-In fact, the CDC states on their website that an estimated 1 in 25 adult drivers (aged 18 years or older) report having fallen asleep while driving in the previous 30 days.
-While there is a lot of research available on fatigued driving it is difficult to accurately estimate the number of crashes caused by it.
-The NHTSA estimates that it was responsible for 846 deaths in 2014.
+The National Highway Transportation Safety Administration reported that an estimated 37,000 injury crashes and an estimated 45,000 property damage-only crashes occur annually related to fatigued driving.
+While general fatigue is a major cause of fatigued driving there are also several other causes.

 Fatigued driving can be caused by any number of factors.
 The most common cause of fatigued driving is lack of sleep.
 It can also be caused or made worse by untreated sleep disorders, medications, drinking alcohol, or shift work.

 How to Avoid Being Fatigued While Driving

 - Get plenty of rest.
 It is recommended to get a minimum of seven hours of sleep a night.

 - If your work schedule is too demanding or the hours you are working are making you feel fatigued every single day, talk with a supervisor.
 Sometimes responsibilities or schedules can be altered to improve productivity and safety.

 - It is important to understand the side effects of medication before using it at work or while driving.

 - Take care of your health.
 Addressing other health issues can greatly improve how you feel both at home and at work.